Get accepted to your top choice medical school with your compelling essay.

 ENGAGING INTRODUCTION / UNIFYING THEME / COMPELLING CONCLUSION

 Give the admissions committee (adcom) readers a clear picture of you as an individual, a student, and a future medical professional.
 Make them want to meet you after they finish reading your essay.

 You plan to become a physician, a highly respected professional who will have great responsibility over the health and well being of your future patients.
 How can you prove to the admissions committee that you have the intelligence, the maturity, the compassion, and the dedication needed to succeed in your goal?

-The sample essays below are all arguments in favor of top med schools accepting these applicants.
+The med school personal statements below are all arguments in favor of top med schools accepting these applicants.
 And they worked.
 The applicants who wrote these essays were all accepted to top medical schools - most to multiple schools.
 They show a variety of experiences and thought processes that all led to the same outcome.
 However, while the paths to this decision point vary widely, these winning essays share several things in common.